“Your presence is requested at an engagement party honoring …”

 I thought they would change their minds.
 I thought they would understand why I was distant, why I seemed lost.
 I thought they would apologize.

 Months after my wedding, when my Aunt Linnet came to visit, I realized there was more to lose than the love and respect of your family.
 That Linnet did not broach the fact of my marriage did not matter to me, but I paid attention when she hissed things to me about my partner’s “suspicious” behavior.
-An addiction to Tumblr and Facebook served as proof of my beloved’s adulteries.
+An addiction to Tumblr and Facebook served as proof of my partner’s adulteries.
 When I looked at my Aunt Linnet, I saw her with a new understanding.
 She loved me still, deeply, but she would persist in her attempts to stop me from becoming fully dejwe if I did not put a stop to her machinations.
 For Linnet, it was better to sully my image of S, to plant seeds of doubt in the hopes of creating discord between us that would eventually lead to the dissolution of our relationship, or better yet, completely undo my sexuality.

 For the first time, I did not feel the urge to make sure Linette reached her home.
 The urge to call her ended soon after.